-Recently Issued Accounting Pronouncements (Not Yet Adopted):
+Recently Issued Accounting Pronouncements:

-In January 2017, GASB issued Statement No. 84, Fiduciary Activities (GASB 84).
-This statement addresses the identification and presentation of fiduciary activities for accounting and financial reporting purposes.
-GASB 84 is effective for fiscal years beginning after December 15, 2018.
+GASB Statement No. 84, Fiduciary Activities (GASB 84) establishes criteria for identifying fiduciary activities of all state and local governments.
+This statement also provides for recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
 It is not clear at this point how this will impact the financial statements as of June 30, 2020.